KevinWhalen/golem-node-fedora/README.md

+## :information_source: Fork Notes

+Very, very minor tweaks to run in Fedora GNU/Linux instead of Ubuntu GNU/Linux because I like my familar base.

+**WARNING:** Fedora is not officially supported by the Golem Network.

 #  Golem Provider Node :whale: Docker Image

 > Project won one of the four prizes allocated by the Golem Project on Gitcoin's [Hack New Golem](https://gitcoin.co/issue/golemfactory/hackathons/6/100024411) bounty!